Snap and Jump: How Elastic Shells Pop Out

 The jumping dynamics follows balancing the inertia of the popper $\sim me/t_c^2$ and the flattening force $F^*$.
 The characteristic contact time scale, $t_c$, is then predicted as $t_c=\sqrt{mR/Eh^2}$, which agrees with experiments and simulations as $t^*=\alpha_t t_c$ with the prefactor $\alpha_t$ satisfying $\alpha_t = \sqrt{3\alpha_e/\alpha_F}$, despite the complexity of the overall experimental system (Fig.~\ref{fig:2}(d)).
 Note that our predictions have no adjustable parameters except the ambiguity of the prefactors bounded by analytical theory.
+We have revealed that the characteristic quantities in the jumping process obey the formulas based on the contact transition of the shell pushed by a plane without any adjustable parameters.
+In other words, we can conclude that the jumping dynamics of the popper is triggered by the contact-geometry transition of the shell.